full-width-image

 Towner Eastbourne

 Start your journey in Eastbourne, where the Towner gallery rises from the townscape like a modernist rainbow, thanks to Lothar Götz’s iconic 2019 mural, Dance Diaganol.
 And if you’re looking for a pot of gold you’ve found it – this award-winning gallery houses plenty of artistic treasures in its collection as well as an impressive calendar of events and high profile exhibitions.
-This year, Towner Eastbourne turns 100 (although the current building dates from 2009).
-The gallery is hosting the Turner Prize as part of its centenary year – the first time the prize has ever come to Sussex.
+In 2023 Towner Eastbourne turned 100 (although the current building dates from 2009) and hosted the Turner Prize as part of its centenary year – the first time the prize has ever come to Sussex.

 Fuel up on brunch with rooftop views at the gallery’s airy new Light Cafe, before setting off on your way to De La Warr Pavilion.
 From Eastbourne, you can catch a direct train to Bexhill on Sea – or for the full coastal adventure hop on a bike (take your own, or pick up an App-Bike from the stands at Fisherman’s Green) and cycle along the seaside, skirting around the beautiful Pevensey Bay and Norman’s Bay.
 The cycle takes around an hour, and you can stop at the mid-century modern Relais Cooden Beach to recharge along the way.